Thursday, April 16, 2020

 BOMBAY MAIL.
 Universal Pictures, USA, 1934, b/w, 70 min.
 Directed by Edwin L. Marin.
 Cinematography by Charles J. Stumar.
 Music by Heinz Roemheld (uncredited).
 Starring Edmund Lowe, Shirley Grey, Walter Armitage, Ralph Forbes, Georges Renavent, Brandon Hurst, Jameson Thomas, Ferdinand Gottschalk, John Wray, John Davidson and Hedda Hopper.

-Bombay Mail is a brisk, mystery-thriller, based on a novel of the same name by Lawrence G. Blochman.
-It was filmed primarily on a sound stage but with landscape scenes and breakaways added to allow for local color and atmosphere (India).
+Bombay Mail is a brisk, mystery-thriller, based on a well-received novel of the same name by Lawrence G. Blochman.
+It was filmed primarily on a sound stage but with added landscape and breakaway scenes to allow for local color and atmosphere (India).
 Edmund Lowe plays British Inspector Dyke of His Majesty's forces, assigned to investigate a dastardly murder on board a train traveling between Calcutta and Bombay.
-Among the international suspects is the mysterious Sonia Smeganoff, played by Shirley Grey.
-Heinz Roemheld delivers a nice music score to accompany the solid directorial effort by Edwin L. Marin.
+Among the international suspects is the mysterious Sonia Smeganoff, played wonderfully by the beautiful Shirley Grey.
+Heinz Roemheld floats a nice music score to accompany the solid directorial effort by Edwin L. Marin.

 * * * * * * * * * *